davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/district-of-columbia/district-of-columbia.md

 borders:
   - Maryland
   - Virginia
+eponym: George Washington
-not to be confused with: Washington
+not to be confused with: Washington state of:
-type: state
-tags:
   - Mid-Atlantic
   - United States
-  - George Washington
 ---